 - Even today, it still reigns as one of the most popular types of foods in the western world.

 John Montagu, a British aristocrat loved playing cards.
 This 4th Earl of Sandwich ran into a unique problem.
-He loved munching while indulging in his favourite pastime – playing cards.
+He loved munching while indulging in his favorite pastime – playing cards.
 But, the cuisine in 17th century England didn’t suit well for this task.
 He was left with greasy hands.

 Guess, what he did?
 He came up with an ingenious solution.
 He ordered his butler to place the meat between two pieces of bread and bring it to him.
 Now, he could play cards and snack without getting his hands dirty.